 #4: Mixing Incompatible Fish

 Before you purchase a host of colorful fish to populate your tank with, make sure that you do the necessary research to ensure that they won’t fight.
 And you shouldn’t just to check that the species are compatible.
-Some fish are so hostile that you can’t even put two of the same species together.
+Some underwater inhabitants are so hostile that you can’t even put two of the same species together.
 Bettas are famous for being so aggressive that even housing male and females together can turn deadly.

 So, be sure that you know the ins and outs of your species, including what kinds of fish they’ll play nice with.
 Keep this in mind and you’ll be able to avoid one of the most common fish keeping mistakes.